 Chicago Neighborhood Initiatives

-Prior to leading CNI, Doig worked in a variety of capacities within Mayor Daley’s administration, most recently as General Superintendent and CEO of the Chicago Park District.
-In over twenty years of living and working in the city of Chicago, David Doig has become an expert on how cities and neighborhoods work.
-From real estate development to government finance, Doig has provided leadership and expertise at all levels.
+Prior to leading CNI, David worked in a variety of capacities within Mayor Daley’s administration, most recently as General Superintendent and CEO of the Chicago Park District.
+In over twenty years of living and working in the city of Chicago, David has become an expert on how cities and neighborhoods work.
+From real estate development to government finance, David has provided leadership and expertise at all levels.

-Doig graduated from Wheaton College and received a master’s degree in social science, with an emphasis on urban policy, from the University of Chicago.
-He and his wife Tami live in the Chicago South Loop neighborhood.
+David graduated from Wheaton College and also received a master’s degree in social science, with an emphasis on urban policy from the University of Chicago.
+He and his wife, Tami, live in the Chicago South Loop neighborhood.

 Freddy has over 24 years of experience in the Elevator Service Industry in P&L, sales, operations and management.
 Today, Freddy serves as Business Development Manager of thyssenkrupp Elevator.
 He enjoys helping others and giving back to the community.
 He is the Chair of the University of Illinois Children’s Hospital advisory board, a member of San Miguel School board, as well as a member of the Sanai Hospital community advisory board.